kaijai888/getnextline/README.md

 # getnextline
-Function that returns a line read from a file descriptor
+Function that returns a line read from a file descriptor.

+Uses library functions that I wrote for libft project.